 - VAV Air Terminal Units that were completely inaccessible for maintenance

-- Complicated air distribution systems with poor energy performance utilizing VAV Terminal Units on constant volume Roof-Top AC Equipment
+- Complicated air distribution systems with poor energy performance using VAV Terminal Units on constant volume Roof-Top AC Equipment

-Based on the evaluations of load calculations, RWB was able to improve performance while downsizing the MEP equipment in this building.
+Based on the evaluations of load calculations, RWB improved performance while downsizing the MEP equipment in this building.

 Arlington ISD Agricultural Science Center